Not Plagiarism

 Writing your 'take' on an 'already covered' topic is Not plagiarism.

 Plagiarism is when you copy someone's work.
-Not the topic, not even the facts, but someone else's work and slap your name on it.
+Not the topic, not even the facts, but someone else's writing and slap your name on it.

-Everyone of us can write a hub on a current political situation.
-But every hub should be different because each of us has our own point of view, our own style.
+Each of us can write an article on a current political situation.
+But every article should be different because each of us has our own point of view, our own style.
 Each of us brings something different to the page.

 Inspiration is when something inspires you to write.
-Hence reading this Hub you might decide to write your own but phrase it differently, focus on one aspect more than another, and move along to a different conclusion.
+Hence reading this Hub you might decide to write your own but will phrase it differently.
+You will focus on one aspect more than another, and move along in a different pattern.

 Two from One